CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 [TBA] It also gives warnings for items that won't prevent the pipeline from running but may suggest an error; these include having the same organism ID appear multiple times in the input table(s) with conflicting information; or having multiple PGDBs with the same input files or taxon ID.
 You should look into any warnings and make sure the configuration was intentional before proceeding.

 You should specify a SINGULARITY_BIND path for the pgdbs for this stage, as it will want to check that the pgdbs directory is writeable.

+##### fa-stats

+This optional stage compiles some statistics on the input FASTA files.
+Any stats that are too far outside "reasonable" values will generate an error or warning when you run the command, and all stats are saved into a tab-delimted table file called fa-stats.txt (filename can be overridden with the proj-fa-stats option in the config file).
+This will contain the following columns:

+- Orgid: The Organism ID, from the Database ID column in the input table.
+- Sequence File: The input FASTA being analyzed
+- Sequence Count: How many sequences are in the file; i.e. how many proteins are in the annotation you are using.
+Reasonable values for plants are from 20,000 or so on up.
+Much smaller values may indicate you don't have the complete proteome, or that the file is a genomic DNA assembly instead of a protein annotation.
+Values lower than 10,000 generate a warning.
+- Avg Sequence Length: The average length of sequences in the file.
+For a protein FASTA for a plant or green alga, reasonable values are anywhere from the 200s to the 700s.
+Much smaller may indicate that you have truncated sequences (e.g. the sequences are translated ESTs).
+A bit larger (low thousands) may indicate a CDS file.
+Much larger may indicate the file is a gDNA assembly.
+Values lower than 100 or larger than 1,500 generate a warning.
+- Sequence Type: The best guess as to whether this is an amino acid (AA) or nucleic acid (NA) file, based on the characters present.
+A file will only be diagnosed as NA if all sequence characters are valid NA characters for FASTA, including the various wildcard characters.
+This column will contain "Invalid" if any sequence contains an invalid FASTA character.
+Common reasons for seeing "Invalid" are:
+    - The fasta uses a dot "." as the stop codon, rather than the asterisk "*" required by the FASTA spec.
+This will cause E2P2 to fail, and you should correct the file with an advanced text editor if this is the case.
+    - There is "readability" formatting such as base numbers at the beginning of the line or spaces within the line.
+This may be the case if sequences were copied from NCBI Nucleotide without setting the format to "fasta".
+You will need to remove these to use the pipeline.
+- Percent Good Sequences: What percent and how many of the sequences in the file are "good".
+In this instance, "good" means that they start with a methionine (M) and contain no stops (*) except at the end.
+This should probably be at least in the high 80% range.
+Low values may indicate any number of problems, from incorrect machine translation resulting in frameshifts to cDNA input to simple low sequencing quality.

+Together these stats can be useful to avoid or diagnose problems in the pipeline caused by the input sequences.

 ##### e2p2